huggingface/blog/arenas-on-the-hub-tts.md

 Human ranking for AI systems is not a novel approach.
 Recently, LMSys applied this method in their [Chatbot Arena](https://arena.lmsys.org/) with great results, collection over 300,000 rankings so far.
 Because of its success, we adopted a similar framework for our leaderboard, inviting any person to rank synthesized audio.

-The voting system is an important aspect of the leaderboard.
-Model anonymity is key to mitigate bias and potential abuse, so mdel names are only revealed after the user has submitted their vote.
+The leaderboard allows a user to enter text, which will be synthesized by two models.
+After listening to each sample, the user will vote on which model sounds more natural.
+Due to the risks of human bias and abuse, model names will be revealed only after a vote is submitted.

 ## Selected Models